NGI4eu/WikiRevertPatterns/README.md

-# WikiRevertTypes
+# WikiRevertPatterns
-Identify different kinds of reverts in Wikipedia edit history
+Identify different kinds and patterns of reverts in Wikipedia edit history